chainwikinet/wikijs-farm-content/supply.md

 While there is no premine, some tokens of the tokens will be vested and released to incentivize further development:

-- 20% of the FARM tokens will vest to the development team
+- 70% of the FARM tokens will be distributed to Lliquidity Providers
-- 10% of the FARM tokens will vest to the Farm Treasury to pay for additional development and promotion
+- 10% of the FARM tokens will vest to the Operational Treasury to pay for additional development and promotion
-- 70% of the tokens will be distributed to liquidity providers on automated market makers (AMMs) like Unsiwap
+- 20% of the FARM tokens will vest to the Development Team

 # What do FARM tokens do?

-Funds in Harvest Finance are use to participate in yield farming.
-5% of the revenue from the yield farming operations will be distributed to FARM tokenholders.
+Farm Token is the governance token for Harvest.finance.
+Farm holders can vote on proposals for the Opeartional Treasury.
+Farm holders receive 30% of Harvest profits in a form of a FARM token or 5% in a form of a DAI token as long as they stake their FARM tokens in the profit sharing pools.
+To do that go to the EARN[earn](/en/https://harvest.finance/earn) section on https://harvest.finance/earn

 FARM tokens also allow for participation in [Harvest Finance governance](/govern).